My counselling practice is based at 52A Poole Road, Westbourne, Bournemouth BH4 9DZ.

 I work with clients to resolve problematic behaviours, beliefs, feelings and relationship issues.
 Deciding to have therapy is a big step for any client and I hope to work with individuals to become the healthiest version of themselves and to live the best life possible; no matter what challenges are faced.
 Therapy can help a client change some patterns of relating, habits or resolving painful feelings and more.
 The therapeutic relationship is unique and allows the client to work with a professional in a non-judgemental, respectful and safe environment.

 I have substantial training and experience in working with clients who have experienced trauma including; childhood sexual abuse, sexual violence, domestic abuse and coercive control.

 I believe that therapy can be a wonderful tool to help people live happier more fulfilling lives.
 It can address a wide range of mental health issues such as depression, anxiety and grief.
 Therapy can also be used for purposes other than immediate mental health concerns.
 For example, if struggling with the stress of a new career, support at times of crisis and assistance with personal problems.

-The counselling I offer at Total Therapy puts client autonomy at the heart of the therapeutic work.
+The counselling I offer a puts client autonomy at the heart of the therapeutic work.
 All information shared will be treated confidentiality and respectively within certain limitations which includes; harm to self, others or a child at risk.